dancasey-ie/irish_energy_assets/README.md

 * As signed in administrator you have full CRUD access to all assets.
 * As signed in company you have CRUD access to all your company's assets.
 * D3 interactive charts are displayed on the trend page.
+* As ADMIN have button backup database to json

 __Future Features + To Do__
-* As ADMIN have button backup database to json
 * As ADMIN have dropdown to rewrite database with json backup, select file from dropdown
 * Include change log to each doc
+!5* Update Voltage_kV
+* Include Node capacity data
+* Incude glossary
+* Either get d3 data direct from mongo or write to json on every change !4* Types, limit dropdown
 * User stays signed in when moving around
 * Filter on enter and pass filter onto next load
-* Add pagination
 * Get admin to confirm edit or entry
-* Seperate page for user assets
-* Show more graphs on home screen and on assets
-* Move NI docs into different collection
 * Use crossfilter.js to filter table results using .top(Infinity)
+!3* Style sizing of charts
+* Add title
+* Collpase script, run on first load
+* Collapse icons, make correct on first load
+* Include analysis section in about
+* For reading addresses, make it a loop, as some geopy addresses are >6 lines
+* Clear filter btn
+* combine assets, filtered assets and check_username into one render event